Sciencesing/WEDesignWebsite-Copy/about.md

 permalink: /about/
 ---
 # HEY THERE!
 welcome to our website!
-It is so nice to have you here.
+It is so nice to have you here. **Warning, there are a lot of heavy metal fans!**

 ## FUN FACT
 ### WE Design stands for Wind Energy Design, which *we* design!
 Get it?!